Journalism Advice for a 9-Year-Old (and the Rest of Us)

 15. “Learn how to use silence strategically.”
 People are uncomfortable with silence and you’ll be tempted to fill it, one person tweeted.
 Don’t do it.
 People talked about how silence, especially during interviews, can be key to unlocking details you might never get otherwise.

 16. “Unionize.”
-Somewhat jokingly a number of people encouraged my daughter to unionize, but I took the comments as a real suggestion to talk to her about how workplaces work, and why collective power is important especially for an industry in transition.
+Somewhat jokingly a number of people encouraged my kid to unionize, but I took the comments as a real suggestion to talk to them about how workplaces work, and why collective power is important especially for an industry in transition.
 This is about workplace rights, but also about what it will take to organize for more equitable journalism moving forward.

 17. “Study everything.”
 Over the course of 800+ tweets people suggested taking classes in statistics, history, anthropology, sociology, economics, math, computer science and much more.

 18. “Get comfortable talking to strangers.”
 While you might be able to start by interviewing family, a lot of people said you also need to practice talking to strangers.
 Most responses said this was best done face to face or over the phone and that you’ll be amazed how willing people are to answer your questions.

 19. “Engage with empathy.”
 When you are part of sharing someone’s story, you have to do so with care.
 When you are reaching out to strangers, it helps to connect and see where they are coming from.
 Empathy is a vital tool for journalists who care about telling powerful stories, building trust and serving their community.

 20. “Ask the questions you and your friends want answered.”
 Trust your gut but also listen to the curiosity of others.
 Take seriously the responsibility of working with and for others and try to help turn questions into answers.
 Chances are if a few of you are wondering about something, a whole lot of others are interested too.